 2. Mix the two using a spoon, fork, or stirrer.

 3. Place small amounts of the solid mixture on small plates or lids.
-This step is important as borax is known to be an herbicide, meaning it can kill plants if exposed to it.
+This step is important as borax is known to be an herbicide, meaning it can hurt plants if exposed to it.

 4. Place the lids or plates in the ant trail, but if you find the ant colony, ensure to place one as well.